-The awards will be presented during a fabulous virtual event on Wednesday, November 11, 2020.
+The awards will be presented during a fabulous gala dinner event on Thursday, November 4, 2021.
 It will be hosted by the fabulous award-winning BBC Radio and TV presenter and stand-up comedian Noreen Khan.

 Working in association with our headline partners, York St John University, the YAYAs are organised by the QED Foundation, a registered charity which exists to improve the social and economic position of disadvantaged communities in partnership with public, private and civil society organisations.
 It has been creating opportunities for all since 1990.